-On June 29, 2010 the Prevent All Cigarette Trafficking Act of 2009 went into effect.
+On June 29, 2010, the Prevent All Cigarette Trafficking Act of 2009 went into effect and due to this new law, sending cigarettes to our Military may land you in prison.

 The Bill which was originally indented to stop minors from buying cigarettes online and to prohibit the illegal smuggling of tobacco products has inadvertently prohibited our troops from receiving tobacco products through the mail while they are overseas.